-Images provided listed in the observation-result file are trimmed and corrected from overscan, bad-pixel mask (if master_bpm is present), bias and dark current (if master_dark is present).
-Images thus corrected are then stacked using the median.
-The result of the combination is saved as an intermediate result, named 'reduced_image.fits'.
-This combined image is also returned in the field reduced_image of the recipe result and will be used for tracing the position of the fibers.
+Images listed in the observation-result file are trimmed and corrected from overscan, bad-pixel mask (if master_bpm is present), bias and dark current (if master_dark is present).
+Images thus corrected are then median stacked.
+The result of the combination is saved as an intermediate result that is named 'reduced_image.fits'.
+This combined image is also returned in the field reduced_image of the recipe result and will be used for doing some quality control on the tracing of the fibers.